 New Patterns: A Little Dark Humor & A Lot of Wool

-Some designs come from a place of deep planning.
-Others sneak up on you when your hands are busy and your thoughts wander.
-These two patterns—though completely different—have something important in common: they’re both rooted in the heart of handmade life.
+Some designs come from deep planning and careful sketching.
+Others show up when your hands are busy and your brain finally stops overthinking everything.
+These two patterns might look completely different, but they share something important: they're both rooted in the reality of handmade life, not the Instagram version.

 Homemade and Dead Inside – Cross Stitch Pattern